zelinjiang/Web-scarping-with-BeautifulSoup-and-Selenium/README.md

 Get
 - which URL variable represents the search term?
 The variable "_nkw" represents the search term.
 - click on “Auction”.
 Which URL variable represents auction searches?
 The variable "LH_Auction" represents auction searches.
-- Can you come up with a shorter URL that produces the same search result page? https://www.ebay.com/sch/i.html?_nkw=lg+phone&LH_Auction=1 The aboce url produces the same search result page
+- Can you come up with a shorter URL that produces the same search result page?
+https://www.ebay.com/sch/i.html?_nkw=lg+phone&LH_Auction=1
+The aboce url produces the same search result page
 - Click on the next search result page and observe how the URL changes.
 What variable in the URL identifies the page number?
 The variable "_pgn" identifies the page number.
 - What is the feature common (in HTML source code) to each item in the search results page? i.e., what item do we need to select to obtain each item among the search results?
 If we want to locate the blocks for each item: Tag "li" with class as "s-item s-itempl-on-bottom s-item--watch-at-corner" is the common feature for each item in the page.
 If we want to get the name for each item: Tag "H3" with class as "s-itemtitle"is the common feature for the name of each item.

 #### Coding questions:
 - (1) Use the URL identified above and write code that loads eBay’s search result page for “lg tv”.
 Save the result to a file.
 - (2) Write a loop that will download the first 10 pages of search results (or the maximum result page number, whichever is less).
 Save each of these pages
 IMPORTANT: Each page request needs to be followed by at least a 10 second pause! remember, you want your program to mimic your behavior as a human and help you make good purchasing decisions.
 - (3) Write a separate piece of code that loops through the pages you downloaded in (b) and opens and parses them into a Python BeautifulSoup-object.
 Next find the sponsored items on each search result page and print their URL to the screen

-### 3 - Imitating Log in behavior with Cookies
+### 3 - Imitating Human Log in behavior with Cookies
 #### Preparation:
 - Use your browser to access Planespotters.net, create an account
 - Verify that your login works: start an incognito session, navigating to https://www.planespotters.net/user/login , log in, go to your profile page https://www.planespotters.net/member/profile